 Current Employment Opportunities

-Hilltop Montessori School seeks a teacher who can become part of the collaborative Upper Elementary teaching team (for up to 26 UE students) supported by an art teacher, learning specialist team, music teacher, and fitness teacher, in addition to a collective of multi-generational staff throughout the school.
-This position is for the 2024-25 school year and beyond!
+Hilltop Montessori School seeks a teacher who can become part of the collaborative Upper Elementary teaching team (for up to 28 UE students) supported by an art teacher, music teacher, PE teacher, learning specialists team, in addition to a collective of staff throughout the school.
+This position is for the 2026-27 school year and beyond!

 This position will prioritize an individual who: